EmulatorJS/EmulatorJS-netplay-old/README.md

 **For A webserver:**

-run `cd web-server` to init packages
+run `cd web-server` to go in the folder

 then `npm i` to init packages